miracuse/miracuse.github.io/adventuring.md

 Poor Perception results may lead to unexpected ambushes while most of the party is sleeping.

-### Luck
+### Luck Points

-Players start each session of gameplay with three Luck Points, which can be spent to **reroll a single roll**.
+Players start each session of gameplay with three Luck Points, which can be used for the following:

+* **Reroll a single roll**
+* **Nudge luck in your direction**

 Luck Points do not carry over to new sessions so be sure to spend them.